 Americans, of course, associate it with turkey and dressing.
 Use it with discretion; it can overwhelm a dish.

 Thyme comes in dozens of varieties; however, most cooks use French thyme.
 Undoubtedly thyme is one of the most important herbs of the European kitchen.
-What would a bouquet garni be
+What would a bouquet garni be without it?

 This congenial herb pairs well with many other herbs—especially rosemary, parsley, sage, savory, and oregano.
 Its earthiness is welcome with pork, lamb, duck, or goose, and it’s much beloved in Cajun and Creole cooking.

 It’s also the primary component of Caribbean jerk seasonings.

 Extremely easy to plant, the cherry tomato grows steadily in direct sun.
 All you have to do is remember to water regularly – and wait.

 Cherry tomatoes are handy in salads, but try this recipe recommended by chef, Lea Dam Jensen from Oe Eatery, Greece: Cut the tomatoes in four.
 On a hot saucerpan put oliveoil, chilies and garlic.
 When fairly toasted add tomatoes and fry some more.

 Add a small amount of water, sugar and salt.
 Take off heat and stir al dente cooked pasta in it.
 Top with parmesan – and your week-day guests will smile all the way home.

 The crisp c-vitamin filled fruit is highly nutritious.

 It comes in red, yellow and green according to ripeness.